kknd3k/PHBS_BlockChain_2018/README.md

 (1)In the long term, Bitcoin supply, ratio between trade and exchange transaction volume (trade-exchange ratio), hash rate, difficulty, the times of Google/Wikipedia searches on key word “bitcoin” and Financial Stress Index is significantly correlated with bitcoin price.
 <br>(2)In the short term, the relationship in different time period change a lot.

-## 4.Cryptocurrency value formation: An empirical study leading to a cost of production model for valuing bitcoin(Hayes 2017)
+## 3.4 Cryptocurrency value formation: An empirical study leading to a cost of production model for valuing bitcoin(Hayes 2017)
 <br>There are lot of cryptocurrencies in the market.
 What is factor make the price of cryptocurrencies different.
 The first part of his paper did a cross-sectional analysis to define the causes of relative value formation among cryptocurrencies.
 <br>
 <br>In the second part, The author created a model to estimate the cost of produce one coin.
 But I doubt that cost of productition model may contribute little if we want to predict the coin price because there are lots of speculators and noise in the market.